The First Room

 There is a CEO I know who took a role at a regional institution in a town that runs on relationships.
 He arrived after a thorough search process, four rounds of interviews, three reference checks and a final presentation to a committee of nine who asked him, in the way committees do when they have not quite settled on their question, how he felt about change.

 He said he felt very good about change.
 He said it with the specificity that had served him in four previous organisations.
 He named the outcomes.
 He cited the work.
-The committee around the table were nodding before he had finished.
+Around the table, heads were nodding before he had finished.
 They were hungry for change, they said.
-They had been patient long enough.
-They were ready.
+Patient long enough.
+Ready now.

 He started in October.

-By February, something had shifted in the room.
-Not in any conversation or in any formal meeting.
-In the eleven seconds before the meetings.
-In the way the chair arrived and settled into the seat without quite meeting his eye.
-In the way the long-serving operations manager began copying people on emails who did not need to be copied.
-In the way the room that had felt, in October, like a room that was ready for him, began to feel, by March, like a room that had never quite decided to let him in.
+By February, something had shifted.
+Not in any formal conversation or meeting, but in the eleven seconds before them.
+In the way committee members arrived and settled into their seats without quite meeting his eye.
+In the way a long-serving operations manager began copying people into emails who had no business being there.
+In the way a room that had felt ready for him in October began, by March, to feel like it had never quite decided to let him in.

-The changes he had made were not, by any external measure, unreasonable.
-They were changes the committee had hired him to make.
-Three of the nine had cited them specifically in the final interview as what the organisation needed, but between the interview room and the institution, something the committee had not accounted for had run its own assessment.
+His changes were, by any external measure, defensible.
+They were the changes he had been hired to make.
+Three of the nine had cited them specifically in the final interview as what the organisation needed.
+But between interview room and institution, something no one had accounted for had run its own assessment.

-The question the committee should have asked in the interview was not how do you feel about change?
-It was: what do you know about the room you are entering?
-And the question the organisation should have been asked, long before any CEO search began, was: what software has this room been installing in the people inside it for forty-two years?
+The question the committee should have asked in interview was not, how do you feel about change?
+But: what do you know about the room you are entering?

-Because until the room is examined, every new leader is not entering an organisation.
-They are entering a first room.
-And the first room, as always, has its own answer to the two questions it has been asking since 1984...
+Until a room is examined, every new leader enters something older than an organisation.
+They enter a first room, with all the unresolved reflexes of a child.
+And the first room, as always, already has its own answer to the questions it has been asking since 1984.

 Every Room

 The ten percent that rooms consistently fail to produce is not a performance problem.
 It is a reception problem.
-The body that does not feel safe cannot access the social engagement system.
-What the room gets is the defended version of the person, however talented, however experienced or well-intentioned.
-That is what was withheld from the CEO who arrived in October and what is withheld in every room that runs an old first room on a new person's face.
+A body that does not feel safe cannot access social engagement.
+What the room gets is the defended version of a person, however talented or well-intentioned.
+That is what was withheld from the CEO who arrived in October.
+That is what is withheld in every room that runs an old first room across a new person's face.

 The Recoverable Moment